Ukraine refuses to surrender Mariupol as Russia warns of humanitarian 'catastrophe'

 By Pavel Polityuk

-LVIV, Ukraine, March 21 (Reuters) - Ukraine on Monday rejected Russian calls to surrender the port city of Mariupol, where residents are besieged with little food, water and power and fierce fighting shows little sign of easing.
+LVIV, Ukraine, March 21 (Reuters) - Ukraine on Monday rejected Russian calls to surrender the port city of Mariupol, where residents are besieged with little food, water and power in a humanitarian crisis that is increasing pressure on European leaders to toughen sanctions on Moscow.

+Ukraine's government defiantly rejected Russian calls for Ukrainian forces in Mariupol to lay down their arms in exchange for safe passage out of the city and humanitarian corridors to be opened from 1000 Moscow time (0700 GMT) on Monday.

-"There can be no question of any surrender, laying down of arms," the Ukrainska Pravda news portal cited Ukraine's Deputy Prime Minister Iryna Vereshchuk as saying early on Monday.
+"There can be no question of any surrender, laying down of arms," the Ukrainska Pravda news portal cited Ukraine's Deputy Prime Minister Iryna Vereshchuk as saying.

 "We have already informed the Russian side about this."

-Russia earlier called on Ukrainian forces in Mariupol to lay down their arms, saying a "terrible humanitarian catastrophe" was unfolding.

-It said defenders who did so were guaranteed safe passage out of the city and humanitarian corridors would be opened from 1000 Moscow time (0700 GMT) on Monday.

 Mariupol has suffered some of the heaviest bombardments since Russia invaded Ukraine on Feb.
-24. Many of its 400,000 residents remain trapped with little if any food, water and power.
+24. Many of its 400,000 residents remain trapped as fighting rages on the streets around them.

-Fighting continued inside the city on Sunday, regional governor Pavlo Kyrylenko said, without elaborating.

 Vereshchuk said over 7,000 people were evacuated from Ukrainian cities through humanitarian corridors on Sunday, more than half from Mariupol.
 She said the government planned to send nearly 50 buses there on Monday for further evacuations.